cloudmesh-community/book/chapters/doc/markdown.md

 Macdown

-:   An editor for mardown targeted on OSX
+:   An editor for markdown targeted on OSX

 To convert the markdown to other formats with `pandoc`